Qbasic Color statement is used to change the Foreground and the background color of the Text in the QBasic Program. The Syntax of COLOR statement is:

 COLOR foreground, background

-The word foreground color means color of the text and background color means color that appears behind the text i.e background.
+The word foreground means the color of the text and background color means the background color behind the text.

 1) To modify both foreground and background color:

 SYNTAX: COLOR [foreground color] , [background color]

 Use a comma to separate the foreground and the background color.